RealRaven2000/FiltaQuilla/readme.md

 for filter conditions and actions for my Add-on quickFilters this is a good container for this additional functionality.
 I am keeping the license as GPL 3.0 for now.

+13/10/2025

+Added external icons, see list in license-artwork.txt